Barbed wire: Warfare and law enforcement

-Barbed wire was used for the first time by Portuguese troops defending from African tribes during the Combat of Magul in 1895.
+Barbed wire was used for the first time by Portuguese troops defending from African tribes during the Battle of Magul in 1895.
 Less well known is its extensive usage in the Russo-Japanese War.

 In 1899 barbed wire was also extensively used in the Boer War, where it played a strategic role bringing spaces under control, at military outposts as well as to hold the captured Boer population in concentration camps.

 The government of the United States built its first international border fence from 1909 to 1911 along the California-Mexico border.
 It included barbed wire and was intended to keep cattle from moving between the two countries.
 In 1924, the United States created its border patrol, which built more barbed wire fences on the Mexican border; this time to prevent people from crossing.

 More significantly, barbed wire was used extensively by all participating combatants in World War I to prevent movement, with deadly consequences.
 Barbed wire entanglements were placed in front of trenches to prevent direct charges on men below, increasingly leading to greater use of more advanced weapons such as high-powered machine guns and grenades.
 A feature of these entanglements was that the barbs were much closer together, often forming a continuous sequence.

 Barbed wire could be exposed to heavy bombardments because it could be easily replaced, and its structure included so much open space that machine guns rarely destroyed enough of it to defeat its purpose.
 However, barbed wire was defeated by the tank in 1916, as shown by the Allied breakthrough at Amiens through German lines on August 8, 1918.

 One British writer described how the Germans used barbed wire as follows: The enemy wire was always deep, thick, and securely staked with iron supports, which were either crossed like the letter X, or upright, with loops to take the wire and shaped at one end like corkscrews so as to screw into the ground.
 The wire stood on these supports on a thick web, about four feet high and from thirty to forty feet across.
 The wire used was generally as thick as sailor's marline stuff, or two twisted rope yarns.
 It contained, as a rule, some sixteen barbs to the foot.
 The wire used in front of our lines was generally galvanized, and remained grey after months of exposure.
 The (German) wire, not being galvanized, rusted to a black color, and shows up black at a great distance.